Rays vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Shane McClanahan and Mitch Keller are the projected starters when the Tampa Bay Rays and Pittsburgh Pirates play on Wednesday at Tropicana Field.
+The Pittsburgh Pirates and Bryan Reynolds take the field against Randy Arozarena and the Tampa Bay Rays on Thursday, in the final game of a three-game series at Tropicana Field.

-Bookmakers list the Rays as -210 favorites on the moneyline, while giving the underdog Pirates +170 moneyline odds to win.
-The over/under for the game is set at 7 runs.
+Bookmakers list the Rays as -190 favorites on the moneyline, while giving the underdog Pirates +155 moneyline odds to win.
+The total is 8.5 runs for the contest.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.